 min Read22 August 2023

 Wisława Szymborska (1923-2012) was a Nobel Prize-winning Polish poet, but she was also an occasional artist.
-Her main medium was quirky cut-and-paste postcards (or wyklejanki) that she would create once a year and send to family and friends.
+Her main medium was quirky cut-and-paste postcards (in Polish wyklejanki) that she would create once a year and send to family and friends.

-Many commentators have linked themes in Wisława Szymborska’s cut-and-paste postcards to those in her poems and noted the collage-like nature of some of her poems.
-There’s a strong element of kitch to her postcards, and commentators have also suggested that Symborska turned to postcards to express ideas that didn’t easily fit into the more serious poetry that she was admired for.
+Many have linked themes in Wisława Szymborska’s cut-and-paste postcards with those appearing in her poems and highlighted how some of her texts are similar to collages.
+There’s a strong element of kitsch to her postcards, and it has also been suggested that Szymborska turned to postcards to express ideas that didn’t easily fit with the more serious poetry that she was admired and known for.